Nationalist Republican Alliance: Structure

-The highest authority of the party ARENA is the Comité Ejecutivo Nacionalista (COENA, "Nationalist Executive Committee"), which consists of 13 members.
-The members must be re-elected annually through the General Assembly of ARENA members.
+The National Executive Council (Consejo Ejecutivo Nacional, abbreviated COENA) is the leadership board of ARENA.
+Carlos García Saade has been the president of COENA since 27 February 2023.

 In addition to the COENA, there are 14 Directors-in-Chief, one for each department and departmental councils called "Juntas Directivas Conjuntas" to coordinate political work in their respective department.
 In each department, a director is chosen who works with a specific member of COENA.
 The director's role is to organize and co-ordinate electoral campaigns and help the councils form party structures in the municipalities of their departments.

-On 19 February 2013, Jorge Velado assumed the position as president of COENA, in a party leadership shake-up aimed at re-energizing a stale organization tainted by its association with the violent death squads of the 1980s, widespread corruption and the switch to the U.S. dollar as the national currency.
+ARENA's party headquarters is located at 2429 Arce Street & North 45-47 Avenue in San Salvador.
+As of 2019, ARENA had 127,543 members.

 Electoral record

 At the legislative elections held on 16 March 2003, the party won 32.0% of the popular vote and 27 out of 84 seats in the Legislative Assembly.
 ARENA's successful candidate in El Salvador's 2004 presidential election was Antonio Saca.
 On 21 March 2004, Saca defeated Schafik Hándal, the candidate of the left-wing Farabundo Martí National Liberation Front (FMLN), by a margin of 58% to 36% with 70% turnout.
 He was sworn in as president the following 1 June.

 In the 12 March 2006 legislative election, the party won 39.4% of the popular vote and 32 out of 84 seats.
 At the 18 January 2009 legislative elections, the party received 38.55% of the vote, and again won 32 of the 84 seats.

 On 15 March 2009, ARENA candidate Rodrigo Ávila lost the presidential election to Mauricio Funes of the FMLN.
 After elections, the party president was changed to Alfredo Cristiani.

-On 9 March 2014 Salvador Sánchez Cerén of FMLN narrowly defeated the ARENA candidate Norman Quijano by 0.2% in a run-off vote in a controversial election.
+On 9 March 2014, Salvador Sánchez Cerén of FMLN narrowly defeated the ARENA candidate Norman Quijano by 0.2% in a run-off vote in a controversial election.

 ARENA also lost both 2019 presidential election and 2021 legislative election dominated by Nuevas Ideas, the party of current president Nayib Bukele.
+In 2024 election, ARENA got only two seats in the Legislative Assembly, while Bukele's Nuevas Ideas got supermajority.